Effects of climate change on small island countries: East Timor

 East Timor, or Timor-Leste, faces numerous challenges as a result of climate change and increased global temperatures.
 As an island country, rising sea levels threaten its coastal areas, including the capital city Dili.
 The country is considered highly vulnerable and is expected to experience worsening cyclones, flooding, heatwaves, and drought.
 As a large percentage of the population is dependent on local agriculture, these changes are expected to impact industry in the country as well.

 September 2019 climate strikes in Dili, East Timor.

 Pacific islands

 Kiribati

 The existence of the nation of Kiribati is imperilled by rising sea levels, with the country losing land every year.
-Many of its islands are currently or becoming inhabitable due to their shrinking size.
+Many of its islands are currently or becoming uninhabitable due to their shrinking size.
 Thus, the majority of the country's population resides in only a handful of islands, with more than half of its residents living on one island alone, Tarawa.
 This leads to other issues such as severe overcrowding in such a small area.
 In 1999, the uninhabited islands of Tebua Tarawa and Abanuea both disappeared underwater.
 The government's Kiribati Adaptation Program was launched in 2003 to mitigate the country's vulnerability to the issue.
 In 2008, fresh water supplies began being encroached by seawater, prompting President Anote Tong to request international assistance to begin relocating the country's population elsewhere.